 Aside from newsroom on-the-job training, journalists develop practical skills only through donor-funded workshops, which were mostly online in 2020.
 The panelists named numerous media support organizations and foreign donors that provide forums, training programs, internships, and journalism contests.
-One panelist, a blogger and media adviser, added that motivated professionals have an array of opportunities to help master journalism beyond universities.
+Zoya Kazanzhy, a blogger and adviser for E'COMM communication agency, added that motivated professionals have an array of opportunities to help master journalism beyond universities.

-Only a fraction of media outlets conduct themselves ethically and accountably, said another panelist, the editor of a regional news television program.
+Only a fraction of media outlets conduct themselves ethically and accountably, said Alyona Romanyuk, the Regional Press Development Institute's Behind the News editor.
 The rest of Ukraine's outlets are susceptible to sensationalism, use manipulative headlines, and prize speed over accuracy.
-One panelist, policy analyst with a Ukranian NGO, agreed.
-They acknowledged that the public broadcaster, some of its regional affiliates, and a few strong online and specialized media comply with professional standards, but said that most other outlets place jeansa (paid content disguised as legitimate news) and serve owner or government interests.
+Viktor Bobyrenko, an analyst at Policy Analysis Bureau NGO in Sumy, agreed.
+He acknowledged that the public broadcaster, some of its regional affiliates, and a few strong online and specialized media comply with professional standards.
+But he said that most other outlets place jeansa (paid content disguised as legitimate news) and serve owner or government interests.

-In 2020, a Ukranian media monitoring group analyzed prime-time newscasts of six television channels (Inter, 1+1, 112 Ukraina, 5 kanal, public service UA:Pershyi, ICTV, Ukraina, STB).
-Their research found that 43 percent fail to separate fact from opinion; 28 percent violate the standard of fullness; 11 percent fail to provide balanced perspectives; 12 percent fail to source their material; and 5.7 percent of news stories are commissioned.
+In 2020, Detector Media (DM) analyzed prime-time newscasts of six television channels (Inter, 1+1, 112 Ukraina, 5 kanal, public service UA:Pershyi, ICTV, Ukraina, STB).2 DM found that 43 percent fail to separate fact from opinion; 28 percent violate the standard of fullness; 11 percent fail to provide balanced perspectives; 12 percent fail to source their material; and 5.7 percent of news stories are commissioned.

-According to a monitoring survey, the public broadcaster Suspilne earns the highest marks for complying with television broadcast standards.
-Another group of media researchers compiled a

-"whitelist" of high-quality national online media based on its monitoring of compliance with professional journalism standards.
+According to the DM survey, the public broadcaster Suspilne earns the highest marks for complying with television broadcast standards.
+The Institute of Mass Information (IMI) compiled a "whitelist" of highquality national online media3 based on its monitoring of compliance with professional journalism standards.
+The websites for Liga, Dzerkalo Tyzhdnya, Hromadske, Suspilne, Radio Liberty, Bukvy, Ukrinform, and Ukrayinska Pravda (UP) made the list.
 Their inclusion indicates they are free of jeansa, hate speech, sexism, fake news and mal-information.
-These media are also highly transparent about their ownership.
+These media are also highly transparent about their ownership, and Hromadske, Suspilne, Liga, UP, and Radio Liberty have detailed editorial policies.

-One panelist, editor-in-chief of a digital media outlet, noted that the Commission of Journalism Ethics (CJE), and the Independent Media Council (IMC) regularly document ethical violations.
+Maryana Zakusylo, DM's editor-in-chief, noted that the Commission of Journalism Ethics (CJE), the Independent Media Council (IMC), and DM's MediaCheck initiative regularly document ethical violations.
 However, media mostly ignore CJE's and IMC's censure resolutions.
 The National Union of Journalists of Ukraine (NUJU) continues to defend clearly propagandist pro-Russian media with the slogan "don't divide the journalists into sorts," referring to both types of journalists and their degrees of professionalism.

 For television and radio stations, if ethical lapses intersect with legal violations, the National Television and Radio Broadcasting Council (NTRBC) can issue a warning or a fine.
 But even NTRBC often fails to enforce its fines in courts.
-One panelist, director of a local television and radio company, expressed outrage that producers of anti-Ukraine content bear no responsibility for the threat they pose to national security.
+Gennadiy Sergeyev, director of Chernivtsi City Television and Radio Company, expressed outrage that producers of anti-Ukraine content bear no responsibility for the threat they pose to national security.
 Only the Security Service of Ukraine and the National Security and Defense Council of Ukraine have any power to curb them, by following their funding sources.